hershey101/hershey101.github.io/_posts/2016-01-23-Hello-World.md

 title: Hello World!
 ---

 Welcome to my blog.
 I plan on using this site as a mechanism for keeping track of various parts of my life.
-I'll periodically update this with posts in one (or more) of the following catagories:
+I'll periodically update this with posts in one (or more) of the following categories:

 1. Deep Learning/Neural Networks
 2. Philosophy/Spirituality